Data scientists and data analysts can take big data analytics and data warehousing programs to the next level.

 Companies must know how to distinguish between these two roles and the areas where a data scientist and a data analyst can add value.

 Data science is a multidisciplinary field focused on finding actionable insights from large sets of raw and structured data.
 You can take a course data science course to improve your knowledge.
 The field primarily fixates on unearthing answers to the things we don’t know we don’t know.
+Data scientists can predict things.
 Data science experts use several different techniques to obtain answers, incorporating computer science, predictive analytics, statistics, and machine learning to parse through massive datasets in an effort to establish solutions to problems that haven’t been thought of yet.

 Data analytics focuses on processing and performing statistical analysis of existing datasets.
 Analysts concentrate on creating methods to capture, process, and organize data to uncover actionable insights for current problems, and establishing the best way to present this data.
 More simply, the field of data and analytics is directed toward solving problems for questions we know we don’t know the answers to.
 More importantly, it’s based on producing results that can lead to immediate improvements.

 Data science and data analytics are growing at an astronomical rate and companies are now looking for professionals who can sift through the goldmine of data and help them drive swift business decisions efficiently.
+Taking a data science bootcamp to elevate your career to the next level.

 Naveen is the Founder and CEO of Allerin, a software solutions provider that delivers innovative and agile solutions that enable to automate, inspire and impress.
 He is a seasoned professional with more than 20 years of experience, with extensive experience in customizing open source products for cost optimizations of large scale IT deployment.
 He is currently working on Internet of Things solutions with Big Data Analytics.
 Naveen completed his programming qualifications in various Indian institutes.